AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Although these are not perfect approaches, I think they are better than systematically going through an uncategorized [list of jobs](https://joboutlook.gov.au/A-Z) and trying to forecast what you would and wouldn't enjoy, as people have a [poor ability](https://80000hours.org/2012/09/do-you-really-know-what-job-will-make-you-happy/) at predicting what will make them happy.

-Although person-environment fit doesn't have the strongest predictive power, it could be potentially worth exploring in the chance of finding a career full of tasks that you love to do.
+Although person-environment fit doesn't have the strongest predictive power ([ref](https://80000hours.org/2013/08/does-your-personality-matter-in-picking-a-career/)), it could be potentially worth exploring in the chance of finding a career full of tasks that you love to do.

 ## Myers–Briggs Type Indicator